-From the age of six, every child has equal access to free education in Sweden.
-The Swedish school system is regulated through the Education Act, which ensures a safe and friendly environment for students.
-The act mandates nine years of school attendance for all children from the year they turn seven.
+Every child has equal access to free education in Sweden.
+The Swedish school system is regulated through the Education Act, which mandates ten years of school attendance for all children from the year they turn six.

 In Sweden, förskola (pre-school) is provided by municipalities for children ages one to five.
 The amount of municipal subsidy for pre-school depends on the child’s age and whether the parents work, study, are unemployed or on parental leave for other children.